s-samsam225/cse15l-lab-reports/LabReport1.md

 1. The working directory when this command was run was /home.
 2. We got this output because the command was able to run in the terminal and there were no errors.
    However, the directory was not changed by us putting in the cd command wwithout an arg.
-3. This output is not an error because cd changes the directory.
-The only reason nothing happened was because there was no argument.
+3. This output is not an error because when we use cd without an argument it will go to the previous working directory.
+Because we were already in the home directory and there was no previous working directory.
+However, if we were in the directory /home/lecture1 and we used cd without an argumemnt, the directory would be changed back to /home.

 *Example Two:*
 ![Image](cdWithArg.png)
-1. The working directory when this command was run was /home/lecture1 when we ran cd with an argument.
+1. The working directory when this command was run was /home when we ran cd with an argument.
-2. We got this output because with the argument of lecture1 the directory was changed.
+2. We got this output because with the argument of lecture1 the directory was changed to /home/lecture1.
 3. This output was not an error because the command effectively changed the directory based on the argument.

 *Example Three:*
 ![Image](cdFile.png)
-1. The working directory when this command was run was /home.
+1. The working directory when this command was run was /home/lecture1.
 2. We got this output because the cd command doesn't take in a file name to change the working directory.
 3. This output was an error because the correct input was not given along with the cd command